Energy Transfer LP (ET) Stock: A Closer Look at the Moving Averages

 ET) stock’s latest price update

-Energy Transfer LP (NYSE: ET)’s stock price has decreased by -2.89 compared to its previous closing price of 12.11.
-However, the company has seen a -1.51% decrease in its stock price over the last five trading sessions.
+Energy Transfer LP (NYSE: ET)’s stock price has increased by 1.24 compared to its previous closing price of 12.05.
+However, the company has seen a 3.74% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 05/07/21 that GoPro, Peloton, Roku, DraftKings: What to Watch When the Stock Market Opens Today

 Analysts’ Opinion of ET

-The stock of Energy Transfer LP (ET) has gone down by -1.51% for the week, with a -7.69% drop in the past month and a 1.73% rise in the past quarter.
-The volatility ratio for the week is 3.48%, and the volatility levels for the past 30 days are 2.75% for ET.
-The simple moving average for the last 20 days is -6.96% for ET stock, with a simple moving average of -0.39% for the last 200 days.
+The stock of Energy Transfer LP (ET) has gone up by 3.74% for the week, with a -3.63% drop in the past month and a 2.52% rise in the past quarter.
+The volatility ratio for the week is 2.81%, and the volatility levels for the past 30 days are 2.99% for ET.
+The simple moving average for the last 20 days is -1.43% for ET stock, with a simple moving average of 3.39% for the last 200 days.

 Analysts’ Opinion of ET